peterlamar/vue-examples/localproxy/README.md

 ```

 When the app starts, it will send a request to the server.
 The
-server will then print the request locally
+server will then print the request locally.
+This is indicating a
+successful proxied request occurred and no cross site scripting
+error was spawned by the browser.

 ### Project setup
 ```